-

 [R]

 Rippetoe, Mark.
 Starting Strength, 3rd Ed.
 A re-read in that I have a well-worn copy of the second edition that has been my main lifting bible for many years (alongside Jonathon M. Sullivan and Andy Baker's The Barbell Prescription, now that I am an Old).
-I bought the third edition mainly because it describes the so-called "Press 2.0" exercise.- Watkins, Michael D. The First 90 Days.
+I bought the third edition mainly because it describes the so-called "Press 2.0" exercise.

 The Stand Outs

 - DeLong, Brad.
 Slouching Towards Utopia.
+An excellent "grand narrative" book.

 - Didion, Joan.
 South and West.
 As always, you can never go wrong with Joan.